Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 While Simple Nut Bread is delicious as is, the Honeyed Cream Cheese Spread is a perfect choice to offer alongside.

 If fresh pears are not available, feel free to substitute canned pears, just be sure to drain them very well.
-Juice-packed pears will keep this all fruit sweetened.
+Using juice-packed pears will keep this recipe all fruit sweetened.

 A loaf of Simple Nut Bread and Honeyed Cream Cheese Spread, makes a great gift!